 around 20 minutes then applying ample cool smoke to the bees will make the

 Q: (I bought a NUC) How long

-can the bees stay in the ProNuc transport tote/box?
+can the bees stay closed up in the ProNuc transport tote/box?

 If, for any reason, you need to keep the bees in the ProNuc box for any length

 of time, they need to be kept cool and well ventilated.
 It is best to place the

 ProNuc on top of the hive (if you have one ready) and open the sliding door to

 allow the bees to fly to get food and water as soon as you reach your